sebanc/linuxloops/Readme.md

 ### Install a linux distro on a USB flashdrive / SD card or in a disk image (from Linux or Windows WSL)

-Note: Windows WSL does not allow to write directly to a disk but you can create disk images and write them to a USB flashdrive / SD card using Rufus/Etcher or boot them using [Grub2Win][Grub2Win link].
+Note: Windows WSL does not allow to write directly to a disk but you can create disk images and write them to a USB flashdrive / SD card using [DiskImager][DiskImager link] or boot them using [Grub2Win][Grub2Win link].

 * Install the below packages depending on your distribution:
   * Debian / Ubuntu based distributions: `sudo apt install curl fontconfig libasound2t64 libatomic1 libnss3 libxcb-cursor0 libxcb-ewmh2 libxcb-icccm4 libxcb-keysyms1 libxcb-shape0 libxkbcommon-x11-0 libxkbfile1 python3-venv xz-utils`